gushakov/spring-data-fcrepo4/README.md

 * Custom RDF to Java mapper (based on XSD types)
 * Datastream (binary) object persistence
 * Lazy-load of datastreams
-* Spring Data enabled repository implementation
+* Spring Data enabled repository implementation (work in progress...)
-* JSR-SQL2 queries for "findBy" query methods (some types of queries only)
-* Paged queries
+* Paged queries (work in progress...)

 **To be done:**